Updated June 2023

 Combining these two tools together, plus your Google Search Console data will give you a very good pool of data to take from and create awesome content and robust site structures that will enable you to outrank your competitors.

-Chapter 2: Content for travel companies
+Chapter 2: Content For Travel Companies

 Using the knowledge gained in chapter 1, you can now start to craft and plan a content strategy and calendar to satisfy the commercial and non-commercial queries that your target audience are searching for – when they are searching for them.